MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/unable-communicate-windows-service.md

 We have gathered enough information to configure Azure AD Sync and will now create a default configuration.
 Failed even after 5 retries.
 Action: PingProvisioningServiceEndPoint, Exception: Unable to communicate with the Windows Azure Active Directory service.
 Tracking ID: 01601250-7951-469c-8973-34e2a8e1ca10 See the event log for more details.

-When this problem occurs, an "Error 906" entry that resembles the following is logged in the Azure AD Connect or Azure AD Sync log.
+When this problem occurs, an "Error 906" entry that resembles the following is logged in the Microsoft Entra Connect or Azure AD Sync log.
 This entry indicates that the identity sync appliance tries to make a direct connection to the Internet.

 > AzureActiveDirectoryDirectorySyncTool Error: 906 : System.Management.Automation.CmdletInvocationException: Failed even after 5 retries.
 Action: PingProvisioningServiceEndPoint, Exception: Unable to communicate with the Windows Azure Active Directory service.
 Tracking ID: 90edf657-f63e-46cc-94ec-df88817f4c73 See the event log for more details.. ---> Microsoft.IdentityManagement.PowerShell.ObjectModel.SynchronizationConfigurationValidationException: Failed even after 5 retries.
 Action: PingProvisioningServiceEndPoint, Exception: Unable to communicate with the Windows Azure Active Directory service.
 Tracking ID: 90edf657-f63e-46cc-94ec-df88817f4c73 See the event log for more details..